 Carol Shea-Porter, Chair. - former member of Congress (D-NH); politics and history teacher; founder of a non-profit social service agency

-John Broderick – former Chief Justice of the New Hampshire Supreme Court; Executive Director of the Rudman Center at University of New Hampshire Law School
+John Broderick – former Chief Justice of the New Hampshire Supreme Court; former Executive Director of the Rudman Center at University of New Hampshire Law School

 Brad Cook – partner and past President of Sheehan Phinney Law Firm; Chair of the New Hampshire Ballot Law Commission

 Lew Feldstein – past President of the NH Charitable Foundation; co-author of Better Together: Restoring the American Community